CodeHavenYale/CodeHavenYale.github.io/faq.md

 ### How has Code Haven used this curriculum in a classroom?

 In classrooms where Code Haven teaches, we typically divide students into groups of around 4 and assign a mentor to each group.
 All of our small group discussions take place in these groups with the mentor facilitating, and each mentor also helps the students in their group as they work individually on the worksheet.
 All of our lectures, live coding, and unplugged activities are led by the classroom lead and bring the entire class together.

+### What are unplugged activities and debugging activities?

+Unplugged activities are fun excercises that we do during our fall semester to teach students fundamental computer science concepts, without the use of a computer!
+We design these activities to relate each new concept with ideas that students already know from the real world.
+For example, we teach loops with a dance that repeats the same steps several times.

+We do debugging activities during the spring, when students start to work on their own projects.
+We believe that debugging is one of the most crucial skills that students can develop.
+We present the class with a version of an app that is clearly broken in some way, and encourage the students to think about where the code might be going worng.
+Then we fix the broken code and show the students the functional app.

 #### Still have questions?
 Send us an email at [codehavenyale@gmail.com](mailto:codehavenyale@gmail.com).